Housing Information

 RECOGNITION OF RISK

-By choosing to live on campus, every resident must acknowledge the risk that they take:
+By choosing to live on campus, every resident must acknowledge the risks that they take:

 By living in a group living environment, I acknowledge that I am at a greater risk of contracting a contagious illness.
 While high standards of cleanliness will be maintained by campus staff, there is no way to guarantee my health and safety in the residence halls.
 I agree to take all possible precautions to maintain my health and safety and assist in creating an environment that will encourage the health and safety of others.